bufbuild-ru/docs/docs/reference/protovalidate/rules/float_rules/index.md

 # Float rules

-FloatRules describes the constraints applied to `float` values.
+FloatRules describes the rules applied to `float` values.
 These rules may also be applied to the `google.protobuf.FloatValue` Well-Known-Type.

 ## const